Observation-driven correction of numerical weather prediction for marine winds: Methods: ORCA

 \subsubsection{Position and Time Embedding}

+The positional embeddings~$\mathbf{e}$ in Eq.~\eqref{eq:pos_emb} are the sum of two components detailed below: a cyclical time encoding capturing daily and annual periodicities, and a geographic positional encoding based on spherical harmonics.
+These correspond to the ``Cyclical Time'' and ``Geographic Positional'' blocks in Figure~\ref{fig:model_implementation}, respectively; both are added to the input features before entering the self-attention and cross-attention layers.
 To fully exploit the capabilities of the ViT architecture, we add both temporal and positional embeddings to the feature representations before entering the transformer layers.
 We encode each timestamp using four cyclical features capturing daily and annual periodicities: $\sin\!\left(\tfrac{2\pi d}{366}\right)$, $\cos\!\left(\tfrac{2\pi d}{366}\right)$, $\sin\!\left(\tfrac{2\pi h}{24}\right)$, and $\cos\!\left(\tfrac{2\pi h}{24}\right)$ where $d$ is the day of the year and $h$ the hour of the day.
 This encoding preserves the cyclic nature of time and provides a compact representation for downstream learning, and has been widely adopted in transformer-based forecasting models \citep{Pospichal2022Solar, Su2025systematic}.

 We adopt the geographic positional encoding scheme of~\citep{russwurm2023locationencoder}.
 This approach combines spherical harmonic basis functions with a Sinusoidal Representation Network (SirenNet).
 Concretely, each latitude-longitude coordinate is first projected into spherical harmonic coefficients (up to a chosen degree), which are then processed by a neural network to produce a learned embedding vector.
 This hybrid encoding captures both global spherical geometry (avoiding distortions at high latitudes or across the date line) and fine-grained local structure, making it well-suited for geospatial modeling in our project.